craigmckeachie/handsonreact.com/docs/gatsby/concepts/08-GraphQL.md

 ## Inline Fragments

 Like many other type systems, GraphQL schemas include the ability to define interfaces and union types.
-[Learn about them in the schema guide.](/learn/schema/#interfaces)

 If you are querying a field that returns an interface or a union type, you will need to use _inline fragments_ to access data on the underlying concrete type.
 It's easiest to see with an example: